 Experimentation should have no budgetary constraints.
 The only constraint should be the will and ability of the artist.

 Some filmmakers swear by the experience of shooting, processing, and editing celluloid film so much that not being able to work with celluloid is a deal breaker.
 They would rather not make films at all than to make films using video.
 That’s fine, but as we have seen, if a filmmaker doesn't have a lot of money and insists on working with celluloid, they are limited in their ability to experiment.
 A filmmaker shooting video isn't.
-This means that when we view celluloid based work, we are always watching what a filmmaker is able to create within their budgetary constraints, as opposed to what a filmmaker is able to create if budgetary constraints are not an issue.
+This means that when we view celluloid based work, we are always watching what a filmmaker is able to create within their budgetary constraints, as opposed to what they can create if money wasn't an issue.
 This means that we cannot evaluate artistry and concept execution in celluloid based work in the same way as artistry and concept execution in video.
 When watching celluloid based work there is always the question: What if the filmmaker had more money?
 In other words: Is the film we are watching the one the filmmaker wanted to make, or is it the one the filmmaker was forced to make due to their inability to shoot more footage?

 Theoretically, there is no problem with anything and filmmakers should do whatever they want, but if we are speaking of advancing a film art, it may be worth considering creating the proper circumstances for one to be able to experiment fully in order to realize one's concepts, even if, unfortunately, one may have to dip into shooting video.

 take me home!